Decrypted-X/dcx-shulker-limiter-plugin/README.md

 A Minecraft server plugin that limits the number of shulker boxes that an inventory can hold.

+## Dependencies

+The following dependencies are required for the plugin to work as intended:
+- ChestShop-3

 ## Config File
 > [!NOTE]
 > Values defined in the config file will be overwritten by any implemented permission nodes.